slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Negotiation sets the exchange rate between money and value.
 A good deal means giving less (money/value) than you receive.
 However, always aim for win-win: if either side doesn’t get what they need, the deal collapses.
 The most dangerous negotiation is the one you don’t realize you’re in.

-Hints:

-- Negotiate only with integrous people.
-- You need options to negotiate effectively.
-- To go fast, let the other side go first.
-- Tone reveals negotiation style: analytical/cold = patient; assertive = fast; accommodator = relationship-focused.
-- Be playful and smart—your counterpart often mirrors your mood.
-- Mirror by repeating their last few words as a question.
+Negotiate only with integrous people.
+You need options to negotiate effectively.
+To go fast, let the other side go first.
+Tone reveals negotiation style: analytical/cold = patient; assertive = fast; accommodator = relationship-focused.
+Be playful and smart, your counterpart often mirrors your mood.
+Mirror by repeating their last few words as a question.
 It opens their mind and tests firmness.
-- Show arbitrage: If they pay X, they’re buying something worth X × Y—that’s how to sell.
-- Say no with: «How am I supposed to do that?» «How» lets them demonstrate smarts.
-- Avoid binary questions: prefer «What can you do?» over «Will you do this?»
-- Close: «What’s your best out-the-door price?
+Show arbitrage: If they pay X, they’re buying something worth X × Y—that’s how to sell.
+Say no with: «How am I supposed to do that?» «How» lets them demonstrate smarts.
+Avoid binary questions: prefer «What can you do?» over «Will you do this?» Close: «What’s your best out-the-door price?
 Can you do X% below that?
-If you meet my price, I’ll buy today.»
-- Take more to give back meaningless concessions—people feel choice and walk into your trap easier.
-- People buy better versions of themselves, not products.
+If you meet my price, I’ll buy today.» Take more to give back meaningless concessions, people feel choice and walk into your trap easier.
+Use interesting testimonials over details, they let people relate.
+People buy better versions of themselves, not products.
-- Women buy male-targeted products; men rarely buy female-targeted ones.
-- Use interesting testimonials over details—they let people relate.
-- Marketing signals excess production.

 > *"Flattery is the infantry of negotiation."
 -- (lord Chandos) Hugo von Hofmannsthal [1872]*